0xADE1A1DE/MeasureSuite/Build.md

-## Use Typescipt without Assemblyline
+## Use Typescript without AssemblyLine

 - Note: If you want to use the ts-wrapper without AssemblyLine